cb-defi-notifs/Layr-Labs-eigenlayer-contracts-16ea7196/docs/EigenLayer-tech-spec.md

 Stakers can choose which path they’d like to take by interacting with the EigenLayerDelegation contract.
 Stakers who wish to delegate select an operator whom they trust to use their restaked assets to serve applications, while operators register to allow others to delegate to them, specifying a `DelegationTerms` contract (or EOA) which receives the funds they earn and can potentially help to define & manage their relationship with any delegators they may have.
 Operators who do not want others to delegate to them can simply "register as a delegate" while specifying their `DelegationTerms` as their own address.

-Note that **this contract is designed to be deployed as an upgradeable proxy**
+Note that **this contract is designed to be deployed as an upgradeable proxy**.

 The `EigenLayerDelegation` contract relies heavily upon the `InvestmentManager` contract.
 It keeps track of all active operators -- specifically by storing the `Delegation Terms` for each operator -- as well as storing what operator each staker is delegated to.
 A **staker** becomes an **operator** by calling `registerAsOperator`.
 Once registered as an operator, the mapping entry `delegationTerms[operator]` is set **irrevocably** -- in fact we define someone as an operator if `delegationTerms[operator]` returns a nonzero address.
 Querying `delegationTerms(operator)` returns a `DelegationTerms`-type contract; however, the returned address may be an EOA, in which case the operator is assumed to handle payments through "trusted" means / by doing off-chain computations and separate distributions.